jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   - **commercial fisher** —
-    (a) means a person who holds a fishing permit issued under section 91; and (b) for the purposes of sections 72 and 75, includes— (i) a person who holds a high seas fishing permit; and (ii) a person using a New Zealand ship who, in the judgment of the chief executive, holds a valid authority from a foreign country to take highly migratory species in the national fisheries jurisdiction of that foreign country
+    (a) means a person who holds a fishing permit issued under section 91; and (b) for the purposes of sections 72 and 75, includes— (i) a person who holds an international fishing permit for the high seas; and (ii) a person using a New Zealand ship who—
+        (A) holds an international fishing permit for taking a highly migratory species in the national fisheries jurisdiction of a foreign country; and
+        (B) in the judgement of the chief executive, holds a valid authority from the foreign country to take the highly migratory species in that national fisheries jurisdiction
   - **commercial fishing** means taking fish, aquatic life, or seaweed in circumstances where a fishing permit is required by section 89
   - **Commission** means the Treaty of Waitangi Fisheries Commission established under section 4 of the Maori Fisheries Act 1989
   - **conservation** means the maintenance or restoration of fisheries resources for their future use; and has a corresponding meaning